-Cleaning protocols and PPE supplies
+Cleaning and PPE supplies

-If you need more cleaning supplies, department managers or administrators should submit a work order through the service request button on the Facilities website.
+If you need additional cleaning supplies, department managers or administrators should submit a work order through the service request button on the Facilities website.
 Orders will be reviewed and could be changed due to limited quantities available.
 You will be contacted when the order is ready for pick up at the Distribution Center loading dock.

 Other COVID-19 safety supplies are available for specific purposes and departments, such as face shields for those working with chemicals, lip reading masks, and disinfectant.
 Please contact firstname.lastname@example.org if you have any questions about the supplies you are eligible for or the process for obtaining them.